Specifier Guide to Division 32 Exterior Improvements

-How specifiers use MasterFormat Division 32 – Exterior Improvements for specifications, coordination, and project documentation.
-Licensed through CSI Dynamic Standards.
+How specifiers use CSI MasterFormat Division 32 for exterior-improvement specifications, scope coordination, project manuals, and documentation.

 Specifiers engage with MasterFormat Division 32 – Exterior Improvements throughout the project lifecycle.
 Division 32 covers exterior site improvements—paving, curbs, walks, landscaping, irrigation, fences, and site amenities that complete the built environment outside the building envelope.
 For specifiers, Division 32 is where core numbering system for project manuals, outline specs, and section schedules.